Undergraduate Admissions

 Senior-Level Applicants

-• In addition, the applicant must be in good academic standing and have at least a 2.0 calculated GPA on all work attempted at the last institution attended.
-Note: Very few students with less than a 3.0 calculated GPA will be admitted.
+Additionally, the applicant must be in good academic standing and have at least a 2.0 calculated GPA on all work attempted at the last institution attended.

 Personal Statement

-Applicants who will have attempted 90+ semester hours of college credit (including withdrawals and repeated courses) before enrolling at Florida State University must upload a personal statement to be considered by the Office of Admissions.
-The statement must address the reason(s) for transferring to FSU this late in the academic program and should also include a plan for a timely graduation.
+Applicants who will have attempted 90+ semester hours of college credit (including withdrawals and repeated courses) before enrolling at Florida State University must upload a personal statement addressing the reason(s) for transferring to FSU this late in the academic program.
+The persnal statement should also include a detailed plan for a timely graduation.

 Major Requirements